jdb19937/nasci4/README.md

 	anything that differs from its own root hash, responds with a request to expand that hash.
-When receiving such a request, a node responds with either the hashes of the two children of that node, or if the hash corresponds to a single key-value, that key-value pair itself.
+When receiving such a request, a node responds with either the hashes of the two children of that node (which if unknown can trigger subsequent requests), or if the hash corresponds to a single key-value, that key-value pair itself.
 With this method, if there are n keys and k of them are different between two nodes it should take about k*log2(n) interactions for them to synchronize.

 	Each key-value pair has an associated proof-of-work and timestamp.
-	With a constant decay rate specified, from those there can be computed a priority value used to resolve conflicts,
+	With a constant decay rate specified, there can be computed a priority value used to resolve conflicts,

 	priority = exp(-decay * age) / hash

-	where decay is a constant frequency, age is a time, and hash is an integer value of the hash function (that the proof-of-work creator attempts to minimize).
+	where decay is a constant frequency, age is the time elapsed since the timestamp, and hash is an integer value of the hash function (that the proof-of-work creator attempts to minimize).
 The higher the "priority" value, the higher the priority of the update.
 This is a consistent ordering across nodes, no matter what is the time skew, because two priorities can be compared using absolute timestamps without reference to the system time.

 	The system time is used to ensure that only updates with a timestamp in the past are processed (so if there is a time skew,